ibrahimgedikdev/ibrahimgedikdev/README.md

 <p>
 I'm a passionate self-taught Frontend Developer and Management Information Systems student based in Istanbul, <b>Turkey</b>.
 I'm interested in web technologies.
 I tend to make use of modern web technologies to build websites that look awesome.
-  I'm currently living in Istanbul, Turkey and developing things at <a href="https://www.beranet.com.tr/">Beranet</a>
+  I'm currently living in Istanbul, Turkey and developing user interfaces at <a href="https://www.beranet.com.tr/">Beranet</a>
 </p>

 <p>Ask me about anything</p>